 These were the words of the integration office when I told them my ambition to start a small farm in Finland way back in 2012.

 Indeed, it sounds crazy on the surface.
 And maybe it was crazy.
 But here we are nearly a decade later and that dream is a reality.

-It may not be what I had had in mind, but it surely is something special.
-What I now call "the Field Studio at Lillklobb" is one of the first farms in Finland to be designed from the ground up with agroecological principles.
-It produces way more food than I ever thought possible, in ways I was told wouldn't work here.
+It may not have been I had had in mind, but it surely is something special.
+The Field Studio at Lillklobb was one of the first farms in Finland to be designed from the ground up with agroecological principles.
+It produced way more food than I ever thought possible, in ways I was told wouldn't work.

 Thus the ever increasing abundance and stories from farmers around the world inspires me to share my story so that hopefully you can also begin to find a way to make this life more than the sum of its parts.